TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 There is a *possibility* of using so called *conditions* in TypoScript.
-Conditions are simple control structures, that evaluate to TRUE or FALSE based on some criteria (externally validated) and thereby determine, whether the TypoScript code following the condition and ending where the next condition is found, should be parsed or not.
+Conditions are simple control structures, that evaluate to TRUE or FALSE based on some criteria (externally validated) and thereby determine, whether the `TypoScript`:pn: code following the condition and ending where the next condition is found, should be parsed or not.

 Examples of a condition could be: